-More than 6,200 Save the Redwoods members like you pitched in to protect Big River-Mendocino Old-Growth Redwoods from logging and development, allowing the League to purchase the property by the March deadline!
-Now we need your help to restore and open this magical place to the public.
+More than 6,200 Save the Redwoods members pitched in to protect Big River-Mendocino Old-Growth Redwoods from logging and development, allowing the League to purchase the property.
+Now we are working to restore and open this magical forest to the public.

 Less than 1 mile from the Pacific Ocean and the popular vacation town of Mendocino, the property is a rare example of two forest types in one magnificent location: a pygmy forest and an ancient redwood forest.
 This land also features a tributary of the Big River, which runs to the ocean.

 Protecting this forest has been a League priority since the 1990s, according to our science-based Master Plan for the Redwoods.
 When the property went up for sale in October 2014, the League launched a campaign to raise the $1.4 million purchase price.

 “This property has captured the public’s imagination,” said Sam Hodder, League President and Chief Executive Officer.
 “The forest’s supporters love its strange, wonderful and rare pygmy forest and ancient redwood giants and its potential for trails so close to Mendocino.”

 Mendocino-area resident Susan Juhl made a generous donation to help the League buy this forest.
 “This property means so much to me because these beautiful old-growth redwoods are right in our backyard,” Juhl said.
 “It’s fantastic to pass by the ocean and smell the sea air, and to travel a few minutes and be in the beautiful redwood forest.
 Having one right here is wonderful, special and very important.”

 The League used Juhl’s gift and other donations to our Redwood Land Fund to buy the land and remove the immediate threat of development and logging.